Does Popeyes Have Jalapenos? (All You Need To Know)

 If you are a Popeyes chicken enthusiast, the one question on your mind must be, does the restaurant have a jalapeno challenge for my tongue?
 Well, read on, and find out!

-Does Popeyes Have Jalapenos In [currentyear]?
+Does Popeyes Have Jalapenos In 2024?

-Popeyes features spicy whole pickled jalapenos as a side and has newly launched jalapeno poppers at select locations in [currentyear].
+Popeyes features spicy whole pickled jalapenos as a side and has newly launched jalapeno poppers at select locations in 2024.
 The increasingly popular jalapeno poppers consist of cream cheese-filled spicy jalapenos hand battered and then fried.
 The jalapeno poppers cost $2.49 for a three-piece or $3.49 for a five-piece order.

 Stay on, and we will tell you all about Popeyes’ jalapenos, where to buy them, how much they cost, and some secret menu hacks!